 A 140-man joint task force—comprising 70 National Police members and 70 personnel from army, navy, and air force special operations units—was charged with the planning and eventual conduct of the operation.
 While the task force prepared for the actual rescue, the National Intelligence Service (Servicio Nacional de Inteligencia—SIN) set up an intelligence headquarters next door to the ambassador’s residence, in the same house the terrorists had used to launch their attack.
 Additionally, the SIN was tasked with coordinating all operations against the MRTA.

-From the outset, the Peruvian government refused the terrorists’ demands and adopted a standoff strategy.
-While the Government led the terrorists into protracted negotiations and the task force prepared and trained, policemen guarding the residence conducted a series of harassing activities.
+The Peruvian Government refused the terrorists’ demands and adopted a standoff strategy from the outset.
+While the Government led the terrorists into protracted negotiations and the task force prepared and trained, police officers guarding the residence conducted a series of harassing activities.

 The harassing activities and the protracted negotiations relaxed the terrorists and caused them to grow confident that world opinion would prevent Peru from launching an armed attack.
 Consequently, the 14 MRTA members entered into a daily routine.
-As early as the 9th of January, a Lima radio station announced that a task force directed to conduct contingency operations against the ambassador’s residence was undergoing intensive training.
+As early as January 9, a Lima radio station announced that a task force directed to conduct contingency operations against the ambassador’s residence was undergoing intensive training.

-In early March, the issue of tunnels being dug into the compound was also reported in the press, but this did not seem to have much effect on the terrorists.
-Even the daily rumblings of trucks carrying heavy loads (which should have confirmed the tunneling operation) did not seem to disturb the terrorists; their response was simply to move the hostages to the second floor of the building.
-This move eventually reduced the danger of injury to the hostages from the initial blast through the floor of the residence.
+In early March, the issue of tunnels being dug into the compound was also reported in the press, but this did not seem to affect the terrorists.
+Even the daily rumblings of trucks carrying heavy loads (which should have confirmed the tunneling operation) did not seem to disturb the terrorists; their response was to move the hostages to the second floor of the building.
+This move eventually reduced the danger of injury to the hostages from the initial blast through the residence floor.

 The Final Assault